GSR: A Generalized Symbolic Regression Approach: Implementation, Hyperparameters, and Additional Experiment Details

-\textbf{Additional experiment details.} For all benchmark problems, we run GSR for multiple independent trials using different random seeds (following the experimental procedure in \cite{mundhenk2021symbolic, petersen2021deep}).
+\textbf{Additional experiment details.} For all benchmark problems, we run GSR for multiple independent trials using different random seeds (following the experimental procedure in \citet{petersen2021deep, mundhenk2021symbolic}).
 Table \ref{indivbenchtable} shows the recovery rates of GSR against literature-reported values from several algorithms on the Nguyen and Livermore individual benchmark problems.
 We first note that, due to the wide domain of sampled input points imposed by Livermore-1 (i.e. $[-10,10]$), we observed some instabilities in the solution due to the presence of the exponential function, which we decided to exclude from the library of allowable operations during the search process for this benchmark.
 In what follows, we provide explanations for the results shown in Table \ref{indivbenchtable}.
 Note that Livermore-5 is difficult to recover by NGGPPS+SLP/HER and the remaining methods as it contains subtractions.
 Subtraction is more difficult than addition since it is not cumulative.
 This is not an issue for GSR since both additions and subtractions are equally recovered through the sign of the optimal coefficients multiplying the basis functions.
 Livermore-10 and Livermore-17 are more challenging than Nguyen-10 since they require adding the same basis function many more times (which is apparent through the poor recovery rates of the different methods).
 Fortunately, this is also not a problem for GSR since it can be easily solved by finding the right coefficient multiplying the basis function.
+Livermore-18 is more challenging than Livermore-2 and Nguyen-5 since it requires recovering the constant 5 without a constant optimizer \big(which can be recovered as $\frac{x+x+x+x+x}{x}$\big).
+For GSR, this can be recovered by naturally solving for the real-valued coefficient.
+The problem of the different methods on Livermore-22 lies in the constant $0.5$, which requires finding $\frac{x}{x+x}$ compared to GSR which simply solves for the optimal parameter multiplying $x^2$.
+We observe that GSR performs poorly on Livermore-9 and Livermore-21 compared to NGGPPS+SLP/HER.
+This can be due to the choice of hyperparameters (e.g. $M_{\phi}$, $n_{\boldsymbol{B}^{\phi}}$, and $n_v$) as well as the GP-based search process.
+These two benchmarks require finding the first $9$ and $8$ powers of $x$ simultaneously, respectively, which can be difficult to achieve by GSR, especially that we only consider $M_{\phi} = 15$ basis functions $\phi(\cdot)$ per expression of $f(\cdot)$, as mentioned earlier.
+Note that polynomials were not an issue for GSR up to the 6$^{\text{th}}$ order (i.e. Nguyen-4).
+We also tried experimenting with a 7$^{\text{th}}$ order polynomial (i.e. $y = x^7 + x^6 + x^5 + x^4 + x^3 + x^2 + x$) and GSR achieved 100\% recovery rate.
+We started observing a decline in the recovery rate when we added the 8$^{\text{th}}$ power of $x$.
+In other words, Livermore-21 (the 8$^{\text{th}}$ order polynomial) seems to be the limit that GSR can reach with polynomials while Livermore-9 (the 9$^{\text{th}}$ order polynomial) becomes very difficult to recover.
+It is worth noting that if the libraries for the Livermore-9 and Livermore-21 problems contained the square and cube operators $\{\bullet^2, \bullet^3\}$ (as is the case for the Jin benchmarks described in Table \ref{benchmarktable1}), then GSR would easily recover these two problems.
+Finally, GSR is not able to recover \mbox{Livermore-7 \big($y = \sinh(x)$\big) and Livermore-8 \big($y = \cosh(x)$\big)} since both benchmarks require finding the basis function $e^{-\bullet}$,\footnote{Livermore-7 and Livermore-8 can be expressed as $\sinh(x) = \frac{e^x - e^{-x}}{2}$ and $\cosh = \frac{e^x + e^{-x}}{2}$ respectively.} which cannot be expressed using our current encoding scheme unless it is available as a transformation by itself.
+That is, the exponential operator $e^{\bullet}$ is not enough to recover $\frac{1}{e^{\bullet}} = e^{-\bullet}$ using our current encoding scheme.
+Had the negative exponential operator $e^{-\bullet}$ been part of the library of allowable operations defined by Livermore-7 and Livermore-8, GSR would easily recover these two benchmarks.
+As we can see for SymSet-1 \big($y = x\sinh(x) - \frac{4}{5}$\big), we added the operator $e^{-\bullet}$ to the library of allowable operations (see Table \ref{benchmarktable2}), which made GSR's mission much simpler and it was able to recover the corresponding ground truth expression as shown in \mbox{Table \ref{SymSetexactexpr}.} It is worth mentioning that, although ground truth expressions are not expressible, GSR was naturally able to recover the best approximations possible for Livermore-7 and Livermore-8, which turned out to be their Taylor expansions around 0.
+GSR's typical output expressions were as follows: \underline{Livermore-7:}